All Episodes

 And I'm sitting there and I'm watching this.

-He knows what he's reporting is a bunch of.
+He knows what he's reporting.

-L I N E. Just here's the latest line of the day.
+L-I-N-E, just here's the latest line of the day.

 This is the narrative.

-This is the template, and this is what's going to be reported.
+And this is what's going to be reported.

-White House knows they've got a problem, they're working hard on it.
+White House knows they've got a problem.

 What the hell is that?